KudryashevLab/SUSAN/README.md

 ## About this repository

-This is a fork of the original `SUSAN` repository (https://github.com/rkms86/SUSAN) which was developed by Ricardo Miguel Sanchez Loyaza in the [Independent Research Group (Sofja Kovaleskaja) of Dr. Misha Kudryashev](https://www.biophys.mpg.de/2149775/members) at the [MPIBP (Max Planck Institute of Biophysics)](https://www.biophys.mpg.de/en) in Frankfurt, Hesse.
+This is a fork of the `SUSAN` [original repository](https://github.com/rkms86/SUSAN) which was developed by Ricardo Miguel Sanchez Loyaza in the [Independent Research Group (Sofja Kovaleskaja) of Dr. Misha Kudryashev](https://www.biophys.mpg.de/2149775/members) at the Department of Structural Biology at [MPIBP (Max Planck Institute of Biophysics)](https://www.biophys.mpg.de/en) in Frankfurt (Hesse), Germany.

+This fork repository was created for `SUSAN` usage support by members of established in August 2021 [In situ Structural Biology Group of Dr. Misha Kudryashev](https://www.mdc-berlin.de/kudryashev) at the [MDCMM (Max Delbrück Center of Molecular Medicine)](https://www.mdc-berlin.de/) in Berlin, Germany.

 ## Documentation

 `SUSAN` description, documentation on usage & other useful information you may [download here](https://raw.githubusercontent.com/KudryashevLab/SUSAN/main/%2BSUSAN/doc/susan_documentation.pdf).

-`SUSAN` is an Open Source project (GPLv3.0).
+`SUSAN` is an Open Source project (AGPLv3.0).

 ## Build instructions